OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

        TIME="+3600" ]

-This functionality is present graphically in Sunstone in the VM Template creation and update dialog, and in the VM Actions tab.
+This functionality is present graphically in Sunstone in the VM Template creation and update wizard, on the second step Advanced options, under Schedule Action tab.

 .. _schedule_actions: